3manuek/3manuek.github.io/_posts/2017-02-20-kafka-and-copy-in-pg.markdown

 bin/kafka-topics.sh --delete  --zookeeper localhost:2181 --topic PGSHARD
 bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic AGGREGATIONS
 bin/kafka-topics.sh --delete  --zookeeper localhost:2181 --topic AGGREGATIONS
 ```

+> NOTE: For deleting topics, you need to enable the `delete.topic.enable=true` in
+> server.properties file.

+Consuming with `kafkacat`:

 ```sh
 kafkacat -C -b localhost:9092 -qeJ -t PGSHARD -X group.id=1  -o beginning
 ```

+There is something useul and is that you can format the output on the fly as needed
+with the `-f` option instead the `-J` (JSON output format).
+This could be pretty
+useful for generating rows with specific column definitions.

+---

 Hope this post its useful!